Exercise and Nutrition

 Skeletal Muscle Microstructure- Oxygen and nutrients are delivered to the muscle via blood flow.
 Nutrients (fats, glucose, proteins and enzymes) are carried in a liquid called sarcoplasm which bathes the muscle fibres- this produces energy and allows for chemical reactions to occur.

-Myofibrils within the sarcomere contain contractile called sarcomeres- this is known as the functioning unit of the cell where muscular contractions occur.
+Sarcomeres- this is known as the functioning unit of the cell where muscular contractions occur.
+This is in the myofibrilla.
 The thick filament on the sarcomere is made up of contractile protein myosin and the thin filament made up of contractile protein actin.

 Sliding Filament Theory